raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

 We have now registered a new token resulting in a new token network.
 We have opened a channel between two Raiden nodes, and both nodes have deposited to the channel.
 From here on we can start :ref:`transferring tokens <transferring-tokens>` between the two nodes.

-Above is not how a user would normally join an already existing token network.
+The above is not how a user would normally join an already existing token network.
+It is the manual way to show how you it works under the hood.

 We will take a closer look at how to join already bootstrapped token networks in :ref:`the next scenario <joining-existing-token-network>`.
-Above shows how a user would bootstrap a new token network.
-This would not be the steps that most users would have to follow, since these steps are only needed when bootstrapping a new token network.

 * bootstrapping
-* TODO should the addresses used in the documentation actually be deployed contracts etc., or is it fine that it's just some random addresses?

 .. _joining-existing-token-network: